Minifloat Format Converter

 Probably the third most widely used format globally, after f32 and f64.

-Commonly used for storing pre-tonemapped and HDR textures.
+In games, it's commonly used for storing the pre-tonemapped render target alongside HDR textures.

 On GPUs you would expect to see dedicated f32tof16 / f16tof32 instructions.